raymondworkshop/dev.programming/sicp/README.md

 ##### ch1 - Building Abstractions with Functions
+* represent **procedures (descriptions of processes) as data**
+    - Lisp’s flexibility in handling procedures as data
+    -  blur the traditional distinction between “passive” data and “active” processes.

 * The programming language serves a **framework where we organize our ideas** about computational processes
     - combine simple ideas to form more complex ideas
         + primitive expressions and statements